-This scoping report includes methodologies and key results from the first year of avifaunal monitoring conducted at the Verkykerskop WEF Complex.
-Note long term avifaunal monitoring is still ongoing at the time of compiling this report, the results of which will advise the final specialist impact assessment report in the EIA phase of the project).
+This scoping report includes methodologies and key results from the first years-worth of avifaunal monitoring conducted at the Kromhof WEF.
+Note: Long term avifaunal monitoring is still ongoing at the time of compiling this report, the results of which will advise the final specialist impact assessment report in the EIA phase of the project.
 The monitoring methodology was designed to comply with all relevant global and national legislation and best practice standards.
 In addition to the species-specific guidelines for Cape Vulture, Verreaux's Eagle and Black Harrier, this includes the International Finance Corporation (IFC) Performance Standard 6 (IFC, 2019) Equator Principles (EP4, 2020) and Jenkins et al. (2015).